EOEPCA/workshop/07_app_package/docs/alice.md

 INFO Final process status is success
 ```

-Once the workflow execution is completed, there's a folder with the results generated.
+Once the workflow execution is completed, there's a folder with the generated results.

 The JSON file `out.json` is a manifest containing the listing of the results included in that folder:

 ```json
 {